Michdo93/WOLverine/README.md

 In a world full of computer networks where devices often fall into sleep mode, and their heroes (the administrators) are far away, **WOLverine** provides the solution.
 Why deal with the hassle of waking them up physically when you can remotely call them back to life, whenever you need?

-**WOLverine** is not just a name – it`s a philosophy.
-It`s the power to always be ready to bring your network out of the dark and into action when needed.
+**WOLverine** is not just a name – it is a philosophy.
+It is the power to always be ready to bring your network out of the dark and into action when needed.
 Just like Wolverine, who comes back after every fight, you`re always prepared to return to the battle.

 ---